Seasonal affective disorder (SAD)

 Before your appointment, make a list of:

-- Your symptoms, such as feeling down or having a lack of energy
+- Your symptoms, such as feeling down, having a lack of energy, excess sleeping and appetite changes

 - Your depression patterns, such as when your depression starts and what seems to make it better or worse